- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Air travel is a fast and affordable way to travel longer distances in Thailand.
 Many low-cost airlines operate in the country, with Air Asia being one of the most popular.

 Thailand’s largest airport is Suvarnabhumi Airport in Bangkok and the national carrier is Thai Airways.
 The other international airports in Thailand are in Chiang Mai, Chiang Rai, Hat-Yai and Phuket, but the country has close to 100 airports in total.

 Suvarnabhumi Airport can be reached via the Bangkok-Chon Buri Motorway, several city bus routes and an express rail link.

 Cycling in Thailand

 Cycling enthusiasts will find that this is not the best way to get around in Thailand.
-There is very little in the way of dedicated cycle lanes and the erratic behaviour of drivers makes cycling on the roads an unwise decision.
+There are very few dedicated cycle lanes and the erratic behaviour of drivers makes cycling on the roads an unwise decision.

 Walking in Thailand